soleaf/MintKit/README.md

 MintKit
 =======

-MintKis is simple iOS coding utils package based Objective-C, For only convenience on coding.
+MintKis is a simple fundemental iOS coding utils package based Objective-C, For only convenience on coding.
+It help you don't bother about fundemental functions or implementing simple functions.
 * Handling NSString
 * Add Shadow, border .. etc layers with One line code
 * Move, Resize UIView very easy One line code